 The Royal Mint has an unbroken history of minting British coinage dating back over 1,000 years.
-By the late thirteenth century the organisation was based in the Tower of London, and remained there for over 500 years.
+By the late 13th century, the organization was based in the Tower of London and remained there for over 500 years.
 By 1812 The Royal Mint had moved out of the Tower to premises on London’s Tower Hill.
 In 1967 the building of a new Royal Mint began on its current site in South Wales, UK.

 While The Royal Mint’s finest traditions are always respected, it continually innovates in order to stay at the forefront of world minting, embracing the latest production techniques and technology in order to offer excellence to our clients across the globe.
 By underpinning our proud heritage with a highly progressive outlook, The Royal Mint produces coins that remain a byword for trust and reliability the world over.

-There were estimated to be 28.9 billion UK coins in circulation at 31 March 2014 ,with a total face value of over £4 billion, all manufactured by The Royal Mint.
+There were estimated to be 28.9 billion UK coins in circulation on 31 March 2014, with a total face value of over £4 billion, all manufactured by The Royal Mint.
 In total, nearly 2 billion UK coins were issued during 2013-14.

 As well as over 1,000 years of producing British coinage, The Royal Mint has long been trusted with the currencies of other countries.
 It has served more than 100 issuing authorities around the world and currently meets approximately 15% of global demand, making us the world’s leading export mint.